Tipalti

 4 – Better Inventory Control

 All businesses with inventory must have adequate internal control over the physical custody and recording of inventory.
 Retailers have the opportunity to increase the acid test ratio by controlling shoplifting theft.
+Manufacturing companies need to lock up inventory and record the issuance of inventory to the manufacturing floor for production.
 They can turn merchandise inventory into cash through sales instead of writing off inventory balances.
+Companies also need to avoid inventory obsolescence.

 5 – Better Manufacturing Quality and Process Monitoring